jillesvangurp/kotlin4example/README.md

 ## Example

-Here's a Hello World example.
-I'll need to do a little documentation inception here to document how I would document this.
 ```kotlin
 // documentation inception
 // this is technically a block within a block, just so I can show you